-A company wiki (also known as a corporate wiki, enterprise wiki, or business wiki) is a computer-based repository of internal information.
+A company wiki (also known as a business wiki) is a repository of internal information.
 It aims to provide a single source of truth that everyone can refer to, collaborate on, or update as necessary.

 The term comes from wiki, a server program that allows users to collaborate on website content.
 The difference is that company wikis are closed systems designed for internal use by employees, in contrast to wiki sites like Wikipedia and customer portals.

 A blog is owned by one person, or in a business context, one department.
 It can solicit articles for contribution by subject matter experts, but at the end of the day updating and editing falls on the owners themselves.

 A wiki is designed to be crowd-sourced: everyone contributes and shares company knowledge by writing content, editing or updating it.
 While there may be editors in charge of proofreading and maintaining the site, all members have a say in content creation and revision.

 Company Wiki vs Knowledge Base: What’s the Difference?

 There are times when company wikis are used interchangeably with internal knowledge bases.
 However, there is a major difference between the two.

 Wikis have a much more collaborative design.
 Contributors can submit new content or edit existing entries, and have them published instantly.
 Moderation comes after, when editors review the change and either approve them or roll it back to the previous version.
 It also uses peer review by colleagues to ensure the content or changes remain factual.
 This allows the wiki to build new content at a faster rate and remain up-to-date, at the potential expense of accuracy.